Estimated reading time: 8 minutes

 29. Work Gloves

 Surviving a disaster scenario will likely require a lot of hands-on work.
 Without a good pair of work gloves, though, this hands-on work will likely lead to blisters, cuts, scrapes, and all sorts of other damage to your hands.
-Set aside a good pair of work gloves so that you will have them available should disaster strike.

 30. Zip Ties